ravenac95/virtstrap-core/README.rst

 - conf/VEfile

 At the moment the file is a YAML file.
-Eventually I hope to move away from yaml as it's syntax can get in the way of defining requirements and the general environment.
+Eventually I hope to move away from yaml as its syntax can get in the way of defining requirements and the general environment.